cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/feature/feature.md

 ### Adding the Configuration Fetched Handler

-The Configuration Fetched Handler provides a mechanism to alert the Rollout SDK when an updated configuration, from local storage or via an asynchronous network call, has loaded.
+The Configuration Fetched Handler provides a mechanism to alert the CloudBees Feature Flags SDK when an updated configuration, from local storage or via an asynchronous network call, has loaded.
 It allows us to control what happens whenever a new configuration is fetched, and can be useful for troubleshooting by logging the `fetchedResults`.
 To apply the changes for client-side feature flags from the new configuration, an action (like a page refresh) has to take place.

 1. In Github, navigate to the root directory of the microblog-frontend repository on the `development` branch.
 2. Open the `flags.js` file (navigating to `src/utils/flags.js`), and select the pencil icon to edit the file.